dougtoppin/docker-infinispan-example/README.md

 If you want to try out using Infinispan in a Docker container using its ReST interface here is how you can do it.
+This example also demonstrates the use of both the Postman and Newman test tools as Docker containers.
 Note that the Dockerfile will disable authentication in the Infinispan default cache.
-Change the container ids to your values.
+Change the container ids to your values where necessary.
+If you use the pre-built images on dockerhub it will be more convenient.

 For this example I am using macOS and the following Docker version.
-An earlier version will likely work just as well.
+An earlier version may work just as well.

     $ docker version
     Client:
-     Version:      1.13.0
+     Version:      17.03.0-ce
-     API version:  1.25
+     API version:  1.26
-     Go version:   go1.7.3
+     Go version:   go1.7.5
-     Git commit:   49bf474
+     Git commit:   60ccb22
-     Built:        Wed Jan 18 16:20:26 2017
+     Built:        Thu Feb 23 10:40:59 2017
      OS/Arch:      darwin/amd64

     Server:
-     Version:      1.13.0
+     Version:      17.03.0-ce
-     API version:  1.25 (minimum version 1.12)
+     API version:  1.26 (minimum version 1.12)
-     Go version:   go1.7.3
+     Go version:   go1.7.5
-     Git commit:   49bf474
+     Git commit:   3a232c8
-     Built:        Wed Jan 18 16:20:26 2017
+     Built:        Tue Feb 28 07:52:04 2017
      OS/Arch:      linux/amd64
      Experimental: true